vivekC2w/cloud-file-manager/README.md

 Important Notes
 Ensure your MongoDB instance is running and accessible using the provided connection string.
 For Google OAuth2, make sure you have configured your OAuth consent screen and added the necessary redirect URIs in your Google Developer Console.
 Step 6: Testing API Endpoints
 You can use Postman or any API client to test the following endpoints:

-Login: GET /auth/login (redirects to Google OAuth) Google Callback: GET /auth/google/callback (handles authentication) File Upload:
-Base URL
+Login
+Endpoint: GET /auth/login
+Description: Redirects to Google OAuth.
+Google Callback
+Endpoint: GET /auth/google/callback
+Description: Handles authentication.
+File Management
 Base URL: http://localhost:3000/files

-1. Upload a File
+###Upload a File

 Endpoint: POST /upload
 Description: Uploads a file to the S3 bucket and saves its metadata in the database.
 Request Body: